soumenroy/soumenroy.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: my short-author list publications in reverse chronological order—you can also see these in <a href="https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20Soumen.Roy.1%20not%20Abbott%20not%20Acernese&ui-citation-summary=true">Inspire HEP</a>.
+description: Short-author list publications in reverse chronological order—you can also see these in <a href="https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20Soumen.Roy.1%20not%20Abbott%20not%20Acernese&ui-citation-summary=true">Inspire HEP</a>.
 nav: true
 nav_order: 2
 ---